 There are other actors in the film, too, I guess: notably, there's Sylvester Stallone, whom you won't be tremendously surprised co-wrote the script, though it's still a self-deprecating one (Rocky dodders along with a funny, melancholy, almost Andy Rooneyish distracted crankiness), and it's definitely one that never permits Rocky to be anything more than a supporting character in Donnie's drama.
 Rocky's the mentor—and the oracle, who channels the father—both of whom Donnie has to surpass.
 That's something Rocky has to come to terms with, too.
 Then again, not every criticism of the film is off the mark: if your opinion of Bianca, like mine, was that she was a mirror to Donnie with as much potential as a character as he had, then, sadly, Creed II disagrees.
 Tessa Thompson took nearly Creed's whole runtime to finally devolve into a standard-issue Boxing Movie Girlfriend.
 Creed II starts out looking like it's going to correct that, right up until it doubles down on it via motherhood; one suspects Thompson's musical side was mollified by Caple featuring her in a pair of production numbers that, still, exist mostly only to support Donnie.
 But if this is the film's only real, thoroughgoing flaw, it's hard to separate it from the whole: Creed II cares so much about Donnie that it can't really find the time or energy to care about anybody else.
 Thus the job of this cast, in this movie, is to keep everything around Donnie elevated to the highest possible levels of emotion—a soap opera, in the best sense of the term.
 And that's certainly one of Creed II's great strengths: the way it keeps you at the same fever-pitch as its hero for a full 130 minutes without ever being wearying, punctuating its melodrama with two explosively cathartic boxing matches that define one of the clearest two-act structures a movie's had in a while.
 Perhaps more movies should try it.

-If it cares about anyone even half as much as Donnie, though, it's its villains, fashioning yet another mirror in the form of Viktor Drago (Creed made nimble-enough gestures toward the same thing with Conlan, but Viktor is vastly more complete and resonant).
+If it cares about anyone even half as much as Donnie, though, it's its villains, fashioning yet another mirror in the form of Viktor Drago (Creed made nimble-enough gestures toward the same thing with Conlan, but Viktor is vastly more complete).
 A frighteningly-large boxer by trade, Florian Muntuneau was surely cast for his size and profession—certainly moreso than his resemblance to his "dad," Dolph Lundgren—and, however they do it, the 6'4" fighter dwarfs the 6'0" actor a lot more than just those four inches would suggest.
 But Muntuneau's surprisingly humane, assisted mightily (and maybe just as surprisingly) by an excellent Lundgren, who embodies all the anger and self-recrimination of thirty-three wasted years in his cold, dead, spiteful eyes.
 Viktor, built from the ground up by Ivan to restore the family honor, is a wonderfully emotional machine; Creed II draws Viktor and Ivan in short, precise strokes, as the flipside of the man defined by a father's absence.
 It would not be out of line to suggest that the teariest moment in this often-teary film belongs to Ivan Drago, and this is shocking enough I wonder if it's a spoiler.

 But it is shocking, for Rocky IV certainly wasn't interested in Ivan Drago's humanity.
 It was interested in Ivan Drago as an enemy nation incarnated into a punchable form; yet, in this regard, Creed II is every inch the sequel to Rocky IV you could've hoped for.
 Sure: "Creed vs. Drago" was always such an obvious pitch that I can't imagine it would not have been made eventually, regardless of whether it signified anything or not.
 But it was kismet that it wound up happening in the alternate universe we've found ourselves living in, so even if Creed II is never willing to characterize its leads as anything less than people with real feelings, Donnie and Viktor and Ivan alike surely still inhabit this film's world of symbol.
 So, while I like both Creeds substantially more than any instance of Chris Nolan's Bat-films, I can't help but think of this sequel's parallels to his second, The Dark Knight.
 Released in the summer of 2008, that film also had the benefit of the kind of generational timeliness only the most fortunate of movies ever have access to.
 Likewise, it benefited from Batman Begins' withholding of its hero's destined nemesis.
 And when the Joker did finally appear, in order to clunkily ask questions about security and freedom in a post-9/11 America, critics and audiences ate up the clunky answers with a spoon.
 Damn thing even has a "themes" section in its Wikipedia article.